 As an eCommerce business grows it's crucial to have a system in place to keep all orders on track and make sure that every order is delivered to the right place and on time.

-E-commerce logistics is a process that starts with getting inventory from the manufacturer or supplier and ends all the way to the customer's doorstep.
+In short, E-commerce logistics is a process that starts with getting inventory from the manufacturer or supplier and ends all the way at the customer's doorstep.

-Let's look at the various aspects of fulfillment and the steps along the supply chain.
+Let's take a look at the various aspects of fulfillment and the steps along the supply chain.

 The 5 Parts of the eCommerce Logistics Chain